 In the thirteenth century, poets began to simply write a poem of 5-7-5 syllables.
 This was the beginning of haiku.
 The first haiku were called “sporting verse” or “haikkai renga.”
 These early poems were often crude and shallow.
 Others were genuinely humorous.
 The poets were attempting to outdo each other’s cleverness.
 The situation gradually improved until the stage was set in the seventeenth century for the entrance of Basho and the great masters who followed him.
 Now a spiritual significance was being sensed in the “one breath poems” focusing on a single moment in life.

 Four Haiku Masters

-What follows are a few poems and comments on four poets: Basho, Buson, Shiki and Issa.
-Yes, for me, especially Issa.
-The poems below are not really translations but quasi-literal renderings which let the reader get a brief whiff of the poet’s genius.
+What follows are a few poems and comments on four poets: Basho, Buson, Shiki, and Issa.
+The poems below are not really translations, but quasi-literal renderings which let the reader get a brief whiff of the poet’s genius.

 No attempt has been made to render these poems into 17 English syllables, though, of course, in Japanese they are 17 syllables.